Skip to main content

 Before you start

-• Assign access capabilities to create a hosted MQTT extractor and for the extractor to write data points, time series, events, RAW rows and in to data models in the target CDF project, depending on the resource types you want the extractor to ingest.
+• Assign access capabilities to create an MQTT broker source and for the extractor to write data points, time series, events, RAW rows, and instances in data models to the target CDF project, depending on the resource types you want the extractor to ingest.

 1